-In addition to traditional back-to-school weekend holidays, some states now hold longer, broader, or differently themed holidays.
+In addition to traditional back-to-school weekend holidays, some states now hold longer, broader holidays, with varying themes.
 Holidays for energy-efficient appliances and storm preparation materials are becoming increasingly common, for example.
-In 2021, there are also holidays being held for recreation in Florida, hunting season in Mississippi, and small businesses in New Mexico.
-And three states—Connecticut, New Mexico, and Tennessee—will hold holidays for restaurants, bars, and/or grocery stores.
-Connecticut and New Mexico allow the establishments to keep the taxes rather than passing the savings to customers, which makes them more akin to a direct business subsidy than a sales tax holiday for consumers.
+In 2022, there are also holidays being held for hunting season in Mississippi, small businesses in New Mexico, and for National Guard members and their families in Nevada.

 History of Sales Tax Holidays

 The notion of such a holiday was first introduced in 1980 when Ohio and Michigan opted to not tax the sale of automobiles for a period of time.
 New York experimented with the current concept of sales tax holidays in 1996 but has since abandoned the policy.
-More than 20 states have enacted legislation at some point to provide holidays, and proposals to extend the concept to more states and more types of purchases continue to appear each year.
+More than 20 states have enacted legislation at some point to temporarily suspend sales taxes, and proposals to extend the concept to more states and more types of purchases appear every year.

-Many states either repealed or temporarily suspended sales tax holidays when facing significant revenue gaps.
+Many states either repealed or temporarily ended sales tax holidays when facing significant revenue gaps.
 For example, lawmakers in Florida, Georgia, Maryland, Massachusetts, and the District of Columbia all canceled holidays during the height of the Great Recession; and although most of these reinstituted them afterward, Georgia and the District of Columbia’s holidays have not been revived.
-Louisiana, which once held three separate holidays for back-to-school shopping, hunting season, and hurricane preparedness, started paring them back due to budget woes in 2016 and has now cancelled all three.
-Holidays in Illinois, New York, North Carolina, Vermont, West Virginia, and Wisconsin were also either short-lived or repealed, though West Virginia’s returned this year.
+Louisiana, which once held three separate holidays for back-to-school shopping, hunting season, and hurricane preparedness, started paring them back due to revenue shortfalls in 2016 and has now cancelled all three.
+Holidays in Illinois, New York, North Carolina, Vermont, and Wisconsin were also either short-lived or repealed, though Illinois’s returned this year.